 Two dozen different varieties of apples are set among countless acres of trees for you to sample, pick and bring home beginning at the end of August and lasting through mid-October.
 I particularly appreciated their apple map which indicated where each variety can be found on their land, the flavor profile and best uses.
 Be sure to check their crop report for details on what is available.
 And my concerns about pesticides in apples were eased by their commitment to using sustainable and safe practices which enable them to use minimal spraying to control pests, click here for details about their integrated pest management system.

 Before you are done for the day, be sure to visit their gift shop, bakery and produce barn to buy some farm fresh goodies.
-You can also eat at their country restaurant but I will warn that, on weekends, there will likely be a line to get in so go during off hours or bring a bag lunch as a back up plan if you don’t want to get stuck with hungry kids and a long wait in front of you.
+You can also eat at their country restaurant but I will warn that, on weekends, there will likely be a line to get in so go during off-hours or bring a bag lunch as a backup plan if you don’t want to get stuck with hungry kids and a long wait in front of you.
 There is no admission to the orchard until Labor Day weekend, then it will cost $3/vehicle on Saturdays and holidays through the end of October.
-This makes it a real bargain to visit now and pick some of their juicy raspberries while avoiding the crowds that will inevitably come to pick apples next month.
-I will admit that I generally dislike lines and crowds but, despite my previous mentions, I never found Royal Oak to be over crowded or frustrating.
+I will admit that I generally dislike lines and crowds but, despite my previous mentions, I never found Royal Oak to be overcrowded or frustrating.
 I think the sheer size and wide-spread layout really helps here.
 Even if it seems like it may be busy when you’re in the parking lot, I’ve often found myself alone amongst their rows of apple trees.

 I would be lying if I didn’t say that Royal Oak farm is long a drive to Harvard, Illinois but don’t let that stop you because this place is definitely worth the trip!
 If you are not able to make the trip out to see them, you can also find Royal Oak Farm at the Grayslake Farmers Market where they bring apples, cider and plenty of fresh baked goods for your enjoyment.